-While no specific sites were identified, Yuba County (2008) identified eastern Yuba County soils on steep topography as being prone to erosion when disturbed.
+While no specific sites were identified, Yuba County (2008a) identified eastern Yuba County soils on steep topography as being prone to erosion when disturbed.
 In general, the highest erosion hazards are located along the Yuba River between Smartsville and the northeast boundary of the county.
-Additionally, the erosion hazard rating of "Very Severe" also applied to soils downstream of the Merle Collins Reservoir for about four miles along Dry Creek.
+Additionally, the erosion hazard rating of "Very Severe" also applied to soils downstream of the Merle Collins Reservoir for about 4 mi along Dry Creek.

-A continuing source of sediment to the Yuba River is artificial gravel injection below Englebright Dam to enhance Chinook spawning habitat.
-UC Davis, USFWS and USACE collaborated on a pilot gravel injection project below Englebright Dam in November of 2007 (Pasternack 2009).
+A continuing source of sediment to the Yuba River is artificial gravel injection downstream of Englebright Dam to enhance Chinook spawning habitat.
+University of California, Davis, USFWS and USACE collaborated on a pilot gravel injection project downstream of Englebright Dam in November of 2007 (Pasternack 2009).
 The estimate is approximately 361 cu yds of material were added to the Yuba River in 2007 (5,000 short tons).
-To date, a total of 15,500 short tons of gravel have been placed into the Yuba River below Englebright Dam.
+To date, a total of 15,500 short tons of gravel have been placed into the Yuba River downstream of Englebright Dam.